BlueAndGold - Notre Dame Rookie Receiver Standards In NFL

 By his junior year, Claypool’s practice habits became far more conspicuous.

 Not surprisingly, the top draft picks at receiver from Notre Dame had the best NFL rookie seasons.
-Here is our top 5 that Claypool will attempt to match.
+Here is our top five that Claypool will attempt to match.

 1. Tim Brown — 1988